Hankintailmoitukset/hilma-api/README.md

 ETS users can add or update departments with a department identifier.
 The identifier is found in organisation.departmentIdentifier

-We are planning to add extra ted status to handle better publish process details in TED api.
+We have added extra ted status to handle better publish process details in TED api.

 | Ted status | Hilma TedPublishState |